gaurav-arun/ebay-alerts/README.md

 - SMTP Service
   - I choose a free and easy-to-configure solution - [Mailtrap](https://mailtrap.io/).
 It is also possible to setup local SMTP service using docker images like [inbucket](https://hub.docker.com/r/inbucket/inbucket/) or [Mailhog](https://hub.docker.com/r/mailhog/mailhog/).
 However, I felt that the HTML rendering capabilities of these solutions are very limited.
 I also like the HTML Check and Span Analysis features provided by `Mailtrap`.

 - `ebay_sdk`: I evaluated the publicly available [ebaysdk](https://github.com/timotheus/ebaysdk-python), but the interface and configuration were not easy to understand.
 Moreover, it relies on eBay's SOAP APIs and seems pretty outdated.
-So I decided to implement my own version of `ebay_sdk` using eBay's REST APIs and only the required parts.
+So I decided to implement my version of `ebay_sdk` using eBay's REST APIs and only the required parts.

 ## Assumptions
-- The product alert frequency of [2, 10, 30] minutes does not change that often.
+- The product alert frequency of [2, 10, 30] minutes does not change often.
 If not, this list should be populated using an API call to the Alerts Backend.
 - By extension, celery crontabs are hard-coded to run at [2, 10, 30] minutes.
 - Same for product insight frequency.
 Currently, it is hard-coded in celery crontab to run every 30 minutes.

-## Possible Imporvements
+## Possible Improvements
 #### Tooling
 - Use `Poetry` for dependency management.
 Currently, it's a single `requirements.txt` file with both the development and production dependencies.
 - `Pytest` can be used for writing unit tests and generating code coverage.